 However, it is only through accessing the breadth and depth of knowledge across your entire company that you’ll be able to create a product roadmap with broad support and that helps grow your product.

-In this article I look at a few ways you can get manageable product suggestions from your team, even the non-product ones, in a way that leaves you feeling calm, informed, and ready to nail that roadmap.
+In this article I look at a few ways you can get manageable product suggestions from your team, whether they are remote or on-site.

 Use a survey to collect feedback

 Surveys are easy to create, cheap and customisable.
 You can use them to ask key questions of everyone.
 Questions could include:

 - What is the most important problem you’ve come across with the product?